Ubax/a11y-kata/4-pitfalls/4.07-forms/README.md

 <details>
 <summary>Problem 3</summary>

-The `Confirm Password` input only displays error message when it is focused.
+The `Password` input only displays error message when it is focused.
 Otherwise the only indication of the problem is a red border around the input.
 When user has a color blindness, they may not see the red border.

 </details>
 <details>